cs-au-dk/TIP/README.md

 by IDE reformatting we use [scalafmt](http://scalameta.org/scalafmt/).

 The code is automatically formatted upon compilation by SBT.
-In IntelliJ you need to ensure that SBT is used for compiling: in File -> Settings... -> Build Tools -> SBT, check the option "Use SBT shell for build and import".

 Before committing, please double-check that all the code is in the right format by executing `sbt scalafmt`.
-By installing the scalafmt IntelliJ plugin and enabling the "Format on save" option as explained [here](https://olafurpg.github.io/scalafmt/#IntelliJ) the code is automatically formatted when the file is saved (unfortunately the formatting is only triggered when the file is *explicitly* saved with Ctrl-S).
+To automatically format when the file is saved, go to File -> Settings..., under 'Editor', 'Code Style', 'Scala', make sure 'Scalafmt' is selected under 'Formatter'.
+(Unfortunately the formatting is only triggered when the file is *explicitly* saved with Ctrl-S.)

 ## Authors